 - Russian Flagship Program

 Study abroad is an important part of undergraduate education in our increasingly interconnected world.
-The College of Arts + Sciences hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
+The College of Arts and Sciences hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
 Learn more about study abroad opportunities and locations through conversations with Sociology faculty, your academic advisor, and through the Office of Overseas Study.

 Sociology students often pursue language study and other coursework in countries such as: Australia, England, Ghana, Israel, New Zealand, South Africa, and Spain.
 Study abroad gives you a depth of insight into culture and an understanding of sociology beyond that gained in a classroom.
 Additionally, students may pursue alternative overseas experiences, such as working abroad, volunteering, or independent travel.